Avenue (group): 2006–07: The X Factor

 In 2006, Avenue auditioned for the third series of The X Factor, singing an a cappella version of "Leave Right Now", a song by Will Young.
 They made it through to bootcamp and judges' houses, and were mentored by Louis Walsh.
-Avenue made it to the final 12 contestants heading for the live shows but after Walsh discovered that Avenue were already on a management deal, he disqualified them from the competition and Eton Road went through in their place.
+Avenue made it to the top 12 contestants heading for the live shows but after Walsh discovered that Avenue were already on a management deal, he disqualified them from the competition and Eton Road went through in their place.

 2007–09: After The X Factor

 After disqualification from The X Factor, Avenue were signed by Crown Music Management and won an album deal with Island Records.
 There was also a membership change with Jamie Tinkler leaving and being replaced by Andy Brown, after Tinkler decided to join the indie rock band Baxter.

 Avenue released their debut single "Last Goodbye", which reached number 50 on the UK Singles Chart and number one on the Scottish Singles Chart.
 The song features on the compilation albums Floorfillers Clubmix, Dance Mania Party and Pop Party 6.
 During 2008, Avenue supported fellow McFly on their Radio:active Tour and a February 2009 tour was planned, but later cancelled.

 Their follow-up single was going to be "Can You Feel It?", but a commercial release was cancelled and it was distributed free on music service 7digital.
 In 2008, while still a member of Avenue, Max George appeared nude on cover of British magazine AXM in support of cancer research in AXM's "Naked Issue".

 The band split up in April 2009.
 Max George is now in The Wanted and Andy Brown fronts his own band, Lawson.